VEGOILS-Palm rises on stronger Chicago soyoil but easing exports cap gains

 Palm oil prices are affected by soyoil prices as they compete for a share in the global vegetable oil market.

 Exports of Malaysian palm oil products for Nov.
 1-Nov.
-20 period were seen to be falling by 2.3% compared with the same period a month ago, cargo surveyor Intertek Testing Services data showed on Monday.
+20 period were seen to be falling around 2% compared with the same period a month ago, data from cargo surveyor Intertek Testing Servicesand independent inspection company AmSpec Agri Malaysia showed on Monday.

 ($1 = 4.6780 ringgit)

-(Reporting by Bernadette Christina Munthe; Editing by Rashmi Aich and Mrigank Dhaniwala)
+(Reporting by Bernadette Christina Munthe; Editing by Rashmi Aich, Mrigank Dhaniwala and Louise Heavens)

 ((Bernadette.christina@Thomsonreuters.com))